-2.2 How do you evaluate and improve your strategic planning process?
+2.3 How do you evaluate and improve your strategic planning process?

 York Technical College engages in ongoing, integrated, and institution-wide planning and evaluation processes and has done so formally since first implementing an Institutional Effectiveness (IE) program in 1990.
 IE is a decentralized process at York Technical College and as such, the College expects each functional area to be responsible for the content of its assessment activities.
-Each major functional area of the College, including SPOC, conducts annual assessment activities.
-As noted above, the process is evaluated by the governing board, executive committee, and faculty and staff on an on-going basis.
-The SPOC evaluates and process and makes recommendations for improvement on a regular basis.
+Each major functional area of the College, conducts annual assessment activities.
+The process is evaluated by the governing board, executive committee, and faculty and staff on an on-going basis.

-- 2.3 What are your key strategic objectives?
-(See Strategic Planning Chart) - 2.4 What are your key action plans/initiatives?
-(See Strategic Planning Chart) - 2.5 How do you develop and track action plans that address your key strategic objectives?
+2.4 How do you develop and track action plans that address your key strategic objectives?
 Include how you allocate resources to ensure the accomplishment of your action plans.

 The IE process begins in the fall of each year.
 Since an important goal of the review process is to ensure that assessment activities are relative to the functional area's mission, the IE program requires that each area review and update, if appropriate, its goals and mission as related to the College's Mission.
-After examining its goals and mission, the area identifies at least one research-based assessment need, outlines how to conduct the assessment(s), and states expected results/outcomes which must directly relate to a strategy or strategies in the College's Strategic Plan.
+After examining its goals and mission, the area identifies at least one research-based assessment need, outlines how to conduct the assessment(s), and states expected results/outcomes which must directly relate to the College's strategic goal to maximize student success.
 At the end of the spring term, the areas complete the process by reporting the results of the assessment activities identified in the fall, preparing a Statement of Impact detailing the findings from the assessment activities, and stating how the findings from the assessment will be used to bring about improvements in the area.

 The IE Process is an integral component of the College's Operational Assessment, Planning, and Budget Schedule.
 Planning, evaluation, and budgeting are inter-related processes at the College.
-As described above, each functional area must align its assessment activities with the College's Strategic Plan.
+As described above, each functional area must align its assessment activities with the College's strategic goal.
 The results of the assessment activities, in turn, help guide the Strategic Plan and, ultimately, the College's budget.

 Concurrent to these other activities, each functional area must develop its budget requests based on a review of the prior year's performance, including the findings of the IE and other assessment activities.
 The budgets are developed at the departmental level and are forwarded for division, and ultimately, institutional approval.
-All budget requests are considered as they relate to the College's goals as articulated in the Strategic Plan.
+All budget requests are considered as they relate to the College's strategic goal.

-2.6 How do you communicate and deploy your strategic objectives, action plans and related performance measures?
+2.5 How do you communicate and deploy your strategic objectives, action plans and related performance measures?

-The SPOC and Office of Institutional Effectiveness and Research (IE & R) serve as the coordinating bodies for these activities.
-As detailed above, the College's Strategic Plan is published and made available to all College members in the late summer.
-The Office of IE & R posts the plan on a website along with other relevant materials to strategic planning and performance.
+The Office of Institutional Effectiveness and Research (IE & R) serves as the coordinating body for these activities.
+As detailed above, the College's goal is communicated through a variety of mechanisms.
 Working through designated IE resource persons, the IE plan for each major area is developed and posted in electronic files available to all members of the campus community.
 As assessment measures are implemented, the findings are also made available to the campus community.
 Summaries of these activities are shared with the governing board during their retreat, as well as with the full campus community through the biannual College Assembly meetings.

-2.7 How do you measure progress on your action plans?
+2.6 How do you measure progress on your action plans?